 Daniel has had a wide range of musical experience, beginning with classical piano lessons at age 5 and completing his grade 10 RCM prior to university.
 It was in University where he developed a moderate level of skill on the drums.
 In addition, he enjoyed singing in choirs, performing in musicals, playing in jazz, blues & rock bands.
 Daniels’ musical interests are varied and there’s no genre that doesn’t appeal to him on some level – he enjoys sharing his love of music with children of all ages.

 Stephanie An is a clarinet, guitar, and ukulele teacher based in the GTA for all ages.
-She completed her Honours Bachelor of Music from McMaster University with a Minor in Mental health, Addiction, and Society, as well as a Stephanie is a classically trained clarinetist and educator based within the GTA.
-She currently holds an Honours Bachelor of Music with a Minor in Mental Health, Addiction, and Society, as well as a Diploma in Music Performance from McMaster University in Hamilton, Ontario.
-In addition, Stephanie has done various courses through the department of Psychiatry and Behavioral Neurosciences at McMaster to gain further education and skills within psychotherapy techniques.
-Stephanie is currently a master’s student at the University of Toronto, where she studies Music performance and Health.
+She currently holds a Graduate Diploma in Clinical Behavioural Sciences as well as a Bachelors of Music and Diploma in Music Performance from McMaster University.
+In addition, she is currently enrolled at the University of Toronto for a Masters of Music Performance in Music and Health.
 With years of teaching experience, Stephanie believes in personalizing lessons towards individual needs, allowing students to have a personable experience.
 By combining her backgrounds of music and science, Stephanie is a strong advocate for music being influential and beneficial to individuals of all ages!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.